-13.3 Removing the passenger seat
+13.3 Removing the seat

-- Insert the Race-on key or the black ignition key into the seat lock 1 and turn clockwise. - Raise front of the passenger seat, pull toward the fuel tank, and take off from above. - Remove the key.
+- Insert the Race-on key or the black ignition key into the seat lock and turn clockwise. - Raise the rear of the seat, pull the seat back, and lift it off. - Remove the key.

-13.4 Mounting the passenger seat
+13.4 Mounting the seat